 FEC Advisory Opinion Number 2006-33: On behalf of the National Association of Realtors and its separate segregated fund, Realtors Political Action Committee.

-- FEC opined that NAR's proposed payment of corporate treasury funds to its state affiliates to encourage them to increase their fundraising for RPAC was permissible.
+- FEC opined that National Association of Realtors' proposed payment of corporate treasury funds to its state affiliates to encourage them to increase their fundraising for RPAC was permissible.

-FEC Advisory Opinion Number 2005-4: On behalf of Representative John Boehner and Friends of John Boehner.
+FEC Advisory Opinion Number 2005-4: On behalf of Rep. John Boehner and Friends of John Boehner.

 - FEC specified procedures for transferring to a charity court-ordered restitution payments owed to a campaign committee.